How are those new year’s resolutions going folks?

-I would love to share this story with you as I’m sure that many of you (even if you didn’t express your resolutions out in public or on paper) are looking to change “something” in your life in 2015.
+I would love to share this story with you as I’m sure that many of you (even if you didn’t express your resolutions out in public or on paper) are looking to change “something” in your life as the New Year approaches

 When I worked in fitness back in my 20’s I helped folks set up exercise and rehab routines.
 I taught them the basics, helped them set goals, etc.

 It was always this time of year that an influx of newbies would “try” to enter the gym culture…

 SADLY, I would say that for every ten people I saw, maybe one (and I’m being very generous here) would really transform their desires to get fit, healthy and all that good stuff into a reality that was sustainable.
 They were the folks that would become regulars at the gym and would slowly improve.

 Why our resolutions so often fail

 I believe that a big reason those resolutions, however well intentioned, never solidly landed as a regular practice and behaviour set in these people’s lives was because they had very little internal drive.
 They lacked the genuine craving to get more active; to feel the vigour of their body in motion and to contribute to their LONG lasting health.
 (Translation: they were interested in the quick fix!)

 Their reasons for being there were externally driven.

 By external I mean things like:

 - My doctor told me to